roytang/blog/content/post/2008/08/barcamp-manila.md

 there's already a small group of people initiating changes inside a company

 wherein changes were traditionally dictated only by the core group.
-Hehehe&#8230;
+Hehehe...

 )